 UNT student receives prestigious research opportunity

-“I’m so excited and so honored and I know that I wouldn’t have this opportunity without being part of UNT’s McNair program and the research experience it’s helped me gain.
-It helped me gain confidence and allowed me to do serious research.
-I really wish more people would apply to be part of this amazing program!” she said.
+“I’m so excited and so honored.
+I know that I wouldn’t have this opportunity without being part of UNT's PHAGES program and McNair program and the research experience they've helped me gain," Delwel says.
+"The experiences have helped give me confidence and allowed me to do serious research.”

-“I love being hands on, being able to see how we get cures and discover new information,” She said.
+“I love being hands on, being able to see how we get cures and discover new information,” she says.

 Delwel says her parents have been extremely supportive of her pursing her education and her mom has set a great example.